lucciver/MiTepid_sim/README.rst

 Basic Usage
 -----------
+Code should work well under Python 3.x.
+There is a script coming with the code called ``script_main.py`` which can be used as a template for how to run the code, and demonctrstaes its capabilities.

-In the following code, it is assumed that CVODI-19 has a spread of 1 in 10,000 in all age groups in Germany.
-The disease spreads uncontained for 60 days and then various containment policies are imposed and the resulting plots for each case saved under ``sample_outputs`` subfolder in current working directory.
+The following code snippet, simulates the spread of COVID-19 in Germany.
+It assumed inintially, 1 in 10,000 in all age groups in Germany are infective.
+The disease spread uncontained for 60 days and then various containment policies are imposed.
+The resulting plots for each case saved under ``sample_outputs`` subfolder in current working directory.

+To see a list of defined policies and countries, look into ``policy.py`` module.
+To add a country, you should simply add its age distribution in age groups 0-10, 10-20, 20-30, ..., 70-80, and 80+.
+And to add a new policy, you just need to define coefficients for each of the age-groupa, in [0,1] range, which shows how the policy would affect the contacts of that age-group.

  .. code-block:: bash